Don’t Miss a Single Issue!

 Check future editions of the APH News for results and a link to view the international winning entries.
 And please help us reach the goal of increasing U.S. participation in 2019 by spreading the word to creative folks everywhere, encouraging them to visit the APH website in upcoming months for information about the 2019 competition and to download guidelines on how to “think tactile!”

 NEW!
-Handy Overview of Building on Patterns
+Handy Overview Website for Building on Patterns

 Explore our new Building on Patterns (BOP) overview pages to quickly find BOP Themes, Features, & Samples; Teaching Components (including Scope and Sequence charts); Ordering Information; Teacher Resources; and more!